ABOUT LAST BITE FILMS

 Anton leads Century House and its media, studio and events production groups, where he spends most days producing short films, advising up-and-coming directors and creatives, and developing studio space for new projects.

-• A man with a shaved head and beard, wearing a light blue hoodie, standing in front of a wall with a mural and text.
+• Matteo Servente, a man with a shaved head and beard, wearing a light blue hoodie, standing in front of a map.

 Matteo Servente